brandlewco/jesserieser-hugo-cc/content/collections/xmas-in-america.md

 ---
 _schema: default
 seo:
   meta_description:
-  meta_title: 'Christmas In America: Happy Birthday, Jesus'
+  meta_title: "Christmas In America: Happy Birthday, Jesus"
-title: 'Christmas In America: Happy Birthday, Jesus'
+title: "Christmas In America: Happy Birthday, Jesus"
 collection_meta: "2010 - \_2022"
-collection_meta_2: ''
+collection_meta_2: ""
 collection_description: >-
   A decade in the making, *Christmas In America* is an unvarnished examination of the ways people mark the holiday’s meaning.
 This Christmas is complex and